space-wizards/docs/src/en/proposals/dutch-vanderlinde-changelings.md

 -- Absorb another changeling.
 You will have to absorb ANY other changeling.

+-- Steal a specific object.
+Some of the items will be shared with syndicate agents, but there will be unique theft objectives such as:
+Steal any head of staff's ID (except captain)
+Steal a Telecrystal
+Steal smile extract

+-- Absorb a random crewmember.
+This can be anyone, except for other changelings.

 Changelings are not a team antagonist and are not required to work together, but may if they want to.

 ## Gameplay